 Consistency is vital to make social work for you, so don’t assume you have to create a profile across all platforms.
 Adding more than necessary will result in sporadic, inconsistent activity, so focus on the one or two most relevant platforms for your audience.

 So, which site will get the best results for your business?
-Here’s a quick guide on the main sites:
+Here’s a quick guide to the main sites:

 Facebook: Facebook has historically been the most popular social media channel with the largest user base.
 This has declined over time with more of the user base being older.
 It lets people connect with friends, share links, photos, videos and events, join groups and more.
 There are options for promoting content organically and through paid promotions.

-Twitter: Widely regarded as the best platform for engagement and growing more popular as a tool for social customer service, Twitter is fast-paced and allows reactivity.
+X: Widely regarded as the best platform for engagement and growing more popular as a tool for social customer service, X is fast-paced and allows reactivity.
 Users can post messages of up to 280 characters, share photos and videos, create custom lists, send direct messages and more.
-Content can be promoted organically, with Twitter cards or paid promotions.
+Content can be promoted organically, with X Cards or paid promotions.
+X isn’t the largest site, but it has a devoted user base of mostly male (61.9%) millennials (36%), 77% of whom login multiple times per day.
+While X has lost several million users since Elon Musk’s takeover, it still has 619 million worldwide.

 Instagram: Instagram is a visual social media platform based on photos, Stories and Reels.
-Statista figures from 2022 show that around 30 per cent of users are 25-34, the greatest share of the users.
+Statista figures from 2024 show that there are 34.71 million Instagram users in the UK, with women aged 25-34 the largest demographic.
 Now Instagram can be used on desktop as well, which is more convenient than the mobile-only functionality it used to have.

 LinkedIn: The largest social media network for professionals.
 LinkedIn is a business-focused network where users add connections, share links, join groups, write recommendations, and search for connections by company, location, industry and skills.
 Paid-for advertising is also available.